canonical/snapd/CONTRIBUTING.md

-Before contributing you should sign [Canonical's contributor agreement](http://www.ubuntu.com/legal/contributors), it’s the easiest way for you to give us permission to use your contributions.
+Before contributing you should sign the Canonical's contributor agreement [1], it’s the easiest way for you to give us permission to use your contributions.

 ## Pull Requests and tests